Everything You Wanted to Know About Startup Equity and How It Works

 Educate Employees on Their Long-Term Equity Gains

 Help your colleagues see the big picture behind the package of benefits obtained when receiving a share of your company.
 Is startup equity explained to every team member?
 Do they know how to get a compensation and realize the value of startup equity?
-Find answers to these questions and include a solid education strategy to your growth plans:
+Find answers to these questions and include a solid education strategy in your growth plans:

 • share resources, organize workshops, or develop documentation to explain equity types and options;